 April 10, 2017

-While headshots for realty, business and corporate needs are important for branding and social media engagement, none are more important than acting headshots for a professional actor seeking a career in film and/or television.
+While headshots for realty, business, and corporate needs are important for branding and social media engagement, none are more important to a career than acting headshots for a professional actor seeking a career in film and/or television.
 “The headshot- It’s the single most important marketing tool for an actor, and it’s amazing how many people do it wrong”, says esteemed New York-based acting teacher Matt Newton.

-Most headshots of amateur actor’s are what I like to call the ‘vroom look’ -lit in high contrast no shadows heavily processed and photoshop’d with the model looking at the camera vacantly with a fake smile ( Great pics for Calvin Klein or Channelle ).
-My competition produces those headshots but I want a headshot like Marlon Brando’s, Jack Nicholson and Angelina Jollie – eyes that makes one’s heart beat upon gazing their eyes… Wow, the great one’s really know to share their beautiful energy.
+Most headshots of amateur actors are what I like to call the ‘vroom look’ -lit in high contrast no shadows heavily processed and photoshop’d with the model looking at the camera vacantly with a fake smile ( Great pics for Calvin Klein or Channel ).
+My competition produces those headshots but I want a headshot like Marlon Brando’s, Jack Nicholson and Angelina Jollie – eyes that makes one’s heartbeat upon gazing their eyes… Wow, the great one’s really know to share their beautiful energy.

 227 - 970 Burrard Street, Vancouver, BC V6Z 2R4